It is highly recommended that you don’t use this extension on a production site.

-There currently no settings for the module; it does most of its work behind the scenes.
+There currently no settings for the extension; it does most of its work behind the scenes.
 It will check if there are any recent commits to the WordPoints GitHub repo where development of the WordPoints plugin takes place.
 By default it checks for changes no more than once in six hours.

 When new changes for WordPoints are detected, WordPress will give you a notice that the plugin needs an upgrade, just as it normally would.
 You update to the latest changes in the usual manner for updating a plugin.
 To see what changes have been made since you last updated, you can click on the “View changes” link (the same as with any plugin update).
 This will display a list of the most recent commits since your last update, with links to GitHub where you can view the code and more info.

-That said, the module does take precautions to ensure that it doesn’t offer an update if it detects that WordPoints may be broken.
+That said, the extension does take precautions to ensure that it doesn’t offer an update if it detects that WordPoints may be broken.
 This should ensure that WordPoints on its own won’t break your site.
-However, the module has no way of knowing whether the beta version of WordPoints could have conflicts with plugins or themes that you have installed.
+However, the extension has no way of knowing whether the beta version of WordPoints could have conflicts with plugins or themes that you have installed.
 So, again, use at your own risk!
 (And please report any conflicts as soon as possible so that they can be fixed before the next version is released.)